1

 Follow-up: “But they’re not qualified!”

-Response: The qualified experts (a 200-person NIH committee) haven’t cured any disease in 50 years.
+Response: The qualified experts (a 200-person NIH committee) haven’t eradicated a major disease class in 50 years.
 They have, however, become extremely qualified at explaining why they haven’t.
 Perhaps qualification isn’t the limiting factor.

 “What About National Sovereignty?”